 Find out more about VAT on exports to non-EU countries and zero rating conditions.

-Customs and documentation in the US
+Customs and documentation for the US

 Complying with HMRC regulations to export outside the EU